 - No inventory management

-Budgeting – Winner: Quicken
+Budgeting – winner: Quicken

 QuickBooks lets each user create a budget based on their accounting data, letting them review, edit, and run financial reports using their own custom budget.
 Users can also match projected sales and expenses against the actual ones, gaining insights into how to tweak their budget in the future.

 Quicken’s dashboard lets you view all your accounts at once, and helps you to create and visualize your budget.
 Budget management tools are available on all plans, and with the Deluxe or higher plans, you’ll also get greater budget customization options, debt tracking features, and savings goals.
-You’ll be able to separate your spending into categories, and then see how much you’ve spent in each category (e.g. Food and Dining, Shopping, Auto and Transport, Kids) across the past 30 days, allowing for a better understanding of your recent expenditures at a glance.

-Invoicing – Winner: QuickBooks
+Invoicing – winner: QuickBooks

-QuickBooks offers customizable invoice templates, including recurring invoices that will be automatically issued at set intervals.
-Once set up, a project’s billable hours can be automatically folded into the correct invoice once the invoice payment rolls in, QuickBooks’ automatic matching function will then find and pair the payments to its invoice, letting users know which invoices are done and which are outstanding.
+Once the invoice payment rolls in, QuickBooks’ automatic matching function will then find and pair the payments to its invoice, letting users know which invoices are done and which are outstanding.
 Automated alerts can also let users know when their invoices have been viewed by a client, even if they haven’t paid.

 Quicken also has robust invoicing abilities, even if they are not as good as other top invoicing software on the market.
 Users can create and email custom invoices from available templates within the software, adding their own logo and color scheme.
 Invoices can also be sent as PDFs that include a clickable PayPal payment link.

 QuickBooks lets users set up an automatic payment for their clients (with permission, of course).
-With this feature, a recurring invoice can be set for a daily, weekly, monthly, bimonthly, or yearly withdrawal.
+With this feature, a recurring invoice can be set for a daily, weekly, monthly, bi-monthly, or yearly withdrawal.
 It can be set to end after a certain number of occurrences, for any installment plan you might need.

 Quicken offers a similar function, called Recurring Payments, to let customers pay automatically.
 It can be accessed from the “Bills” section.

-Payroll – Winner: QuickBooks
+Payroll – winner: QuickBooks

 QuickBooks does not offer payroll services in its core plan, but instead includes a paid add-on to handle it.
-QuickBooks Payroll is available in three plans, starting from between $45 and $125 per month as a base price, with another $4 to $10 per employee per month, depending on the plan.
+QuickBooks Payroll is available in three plans, starting from between $50 and $130 per month as a base price, with another $6 to $11 per employee per month, depending on the plan.
 It lets employers create paychecks, supports direct deposits and 1099 contractor payments, and offers state and federal tax forms (on certain plans only).

 Quicken doesn’t support payroll features.
 It does have paycheck features, but these are aimed at your own paycheck, not at supplying someone else’s.
 The service integrates with Intuit Online Payroll.

-Tax Capabilities – Winner: QuickBooks
+Tax capabilities – winner: QuickBooks

 With QuickBooks, you’ll be able to organically track tax details on all projects and expenses.
 Notably, tax deduction maximization tools are available across all plans, ensuring an accountant can be easily brought into the software as a guest.
-Users can also group their income or expenses according to the right tax category, and can export documents when needed.
-Sales tax reports are also included in the reporting dashboard.

 QuickBooks also sells its Payroll service, which includes payroll tax prep tools, in all its plans and even sells tax forms and envelopes as well.